Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 We've seen before in the API documentation, that requests can have multiple parameters.
 So here is how we add those parameters to our request:

-2. Enter the name of the key and the value (I used key: search_name with value config)
+2. In the section "QUERY PARAMETERS", enter the name of the key and the value (I used key: mode with value primary)

 Insomnia - request 4